vshcryabets/Esp32AdjPsu/README.md

 # Esp32AdjPsu

-Goal of this project is to build adjustable power supply that is controleb by a ESP32 mcu.
+Goal of this project is to build adjustable power supply that is controled by a ESP32 mcu.
 Requirements:
 - CV/CC modes;
 - ability to configure it via web-browser;